tapfortap/Documentation/AndroidAPIReference.md

 #### public void show()

-Causes an appWall ad to be shown This will launch a new [FullScreenAdActivity]()
+Causes an appWall ad to be shown This will launch a new [FullScreenAdActivity]().

 ---

 #### public void show()

 Causes an appWall ad to be shown, a new appWall to be loaded.
-This will launch a new [FullScreenAdActivity]()
+This will launch a new [FullScreenAdActivity]().

 ---